tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 Where:

-*k*= secret nonce

-*x*=private key and

 $$
+k= secret nonce
+$$

+$$
+x=private key and
+$$

+$$
 e=H(kG||xG||message)
 $$

-The position on the line chosen is taken as the hash of all the data that one needs to commit to-the digital signature.
-The verification equation involves the multiplication of each of the terms in the equation by G-taking in account the cryptographic assumption (discrete log) where G can be multiplied in but not divided out, thus preventing deciphering.
+The position on the line chosen is taken as the hash of all the data that one needs to commit to, the digital signature.
+The verification equation involves the multiplication of each of the terms in the equation by G and takes in account the cryptographic assumption (discrete log) where G can be multiplied in but not divided out, thus preventing deciphering.

 $$
 sG=kG-exG